 “Playing Season” means the period between the date on which the first competitive fixture in the Competition is played each year until the date on which the last competitive fixture in the Competition is played.

 “Rules” means these rules under which the Competition is administered.

 “Sanctioning Authority” means the Essex County Football Association Limited.

-“Season” means the period of time between an AGM and the subsequent AGM.
+“Season” means the period of time between between one AGM and the next AGM.

 “Secretary” means such person or persons appointed or elected to carry out the administration of the Competition.

 “SGM” means a special general meeting held in accordance with the constitution of the Competition.

 “Team” means a team affiliated to a Club, including where a Club provides more than one team in the Competition in accordance with the Rules.